-- The waterpower projects included in this Class EA are identical to those already included in the existing approved EA regulatory framework for electricity projects (i.e., Electricity Projects Regulation).
-This Class EA builds on that framework and deals specifically with waterpower; - Ontario Power Generation (OPG) has successfully applied an approved Class EA for Modifications to Hydroelectric Facilities for more than twenty (20) years.
-This Class EA specifically includes modification projects; - The Class EA has, as a first-level screen, sorted project streams based on the overall environmental context within which they will occur and the known range of waterpower potential in Ontario; - The Class EA includes environmental evaluation and reporting processes for all projects subject to the class.
+- This Class EA supplements the regulatory framework for electricity projects in the regulations under the EAA and deals specifically with waterpower; - Ontario Power Generation (OPG) has successfully applied an approved Class EA for Modifications to Hydroelectric Facilities for more than twenty (20) years.
+This Class EA specifically includes modifications to projects; - The Class EA has, as a first-level screen, sorted project streams based on the overall environmental context within which they will occur and the known range of waterpower potential in Ontario; - The Class EA includes environmental evaluation and reporting processes for all waterpower projects.
 The OWA has taken this proactive approach considerate of the practical experience in pursuing waterpower projects in Ontario; and - The Class EA incorporates a best practices approach in terms of public involvement, Indigenous community engagement, and project design, allowing for flexibility in adapting to and adopting new and better information.

-The Class EA provides for a single document to be used for assessing all projects within the defined class according to their type and scale of activity, potential for effect and/or level and extent of public, Indigenous, and agency interest.
-Prior to this Class EA, waterpower projects were planned according to three separate self-assessment processes: one, the environmental screening process prescribed by the Electricity Projects Regulation; two, OPG's Class EA for Modifications to Hydroelectric Facilities; and three, the Class EA for Provincial Parks and Conservation Reserves.
+The Class EA provides for a single document to be used for assessing all undertakings within the defined class according to their type and scale of activity, potential for effect and/or level and extent of public, Indigenous, and agency interest.
+Prior to this Class EA, waterpower projects were planned according to three separate self-assessment processes: one, the environmental screening process prescribed by the former Electricity Projects Regulation; two, OPG's Class EA for Modifications to Hydroelectric Facilities; and three, the Class EA for Provincial Parks and Conservation Reserves.
 This document is intended to provide a common process for proponents, the public, government agencies, Indigenous communities and other interests in the planning, evaluation and documentation for each category of project and each project within the categories.